TurboGears/tg2docs/docs/main/Deployment/DBServer.rst

 Most production sites will use a dedicated database server rather than relying on the in-process SQLite engine.
-Dedicated servers are generally better able to handle multiple simultaneous clients, are more robust, and can be split onto dedicated machines to increase performance.
+Dedicated servers are generally better able to handle multiple simultaneous clients, are more robust, and can be moved onto dedicated machines to increase performance.

 The subject of installing, managing and configuring database servers is *far* outside the scope of this document.
 There are many books,